You’ve heard about it a lot. Finally, you decide to experience it for yourself…

 2. Bull Market:

-A commonly used term in the share market, bull market refers to a situation where stock prices are continuously rising for a sustained period from a few months to a few years.
+A commonly used term in the share market, the bull market refers to a situation where stock prices are continuously rising for a sustained period from a few months to a few years.
 A bull market signals improving investor confidence in the economy or global GDP, increasing sales and profits, declining unemployment, etc.

 3. Bear Market: